CarlottaDP/Binary-Algorithm/README.md

                                         - Repeat

-f(x) = 1 if w · x + b > 0     # the function of the output f (x) is is defined IF the sum 'Σ' of the features values
+                                                                  f(x) = 1 if w · x + b > 0
-       0 otherwise              multiplied by weights value is above 0.
+                                                                         0 otherwise

-                              # Otherwise adjust the a new wights by :
+                                                                  w <- w + (y - f(x)) * x

-w <- w + (y - f(x)) * x         old weights plus the obtained error ( given by subtractive the expected output from the
+                               The function of the output f (x) is is defined IF the sum 'Σ' of the features values multiplied by weights value is above 0.

-                                actual output ).
+                               The function of the output f (x) is is defined IF the sum 'Σ' of the features values multiplied by weights value is above 0.

  ```python
 learned = False                                       # Pseudocode
 while(learned != True and current_epoch < limit):